 Doses to personnel onsite will be evaluated (1) by the interpretation of responses of personnel dosimetry to determine external doses and (2) by the evaluation of internal uptakes of radioactivity through in-vivo whole body counting and/or through analysis of biological excreta.
 Dose projections and control will be made on the basis of anticipated exposure times to external radiation and contaminated media.

 7.3 Corrective Actions

-Corrective actions which could mitigate or correct the problem in a particular emergency are presented in Appendix B.
+Corrective actions which could mitigate or correct the problem in a particular emergency are presented in the implementing procedures as listed in Appendix A.

 7.4 Protective Actions

 7.4.1 Personnel Accountability